Amazon Security Lake and AWS Organizations - AWS Organizations

 Only an administrator in the Organizations management account can configure a member account as a delegated administrator for Amazon Security Lake in the organization

-You can specify a delegated administrator account by using the Amazon Security Lake console, the Amazon Security Lake CreateDatalakeDelegatedAdmin API action, or the create-datalake-delegated-admin CLI command.
+You can specify a delegated administrator account by using the Amazon Security Lake console, the Amazon Security Lake CreateDatalakeDelegatedAdmin API operation, or the create-datalake-delegated-admin CLI command.
 Alternatively, you can use the Organizations RegisterDelegatedAdministrator CLI or SDK operation.
 For instructions about enabling a delegated administrator account for Amazon Security Lake, see Designating the delegated Security Lake administrator and adding member accounts in the Amazon Security Lake user guide.

 AWS CLI, AWS API